-- June 19, 1910: First National Father’s Day celebration in the United States in Washington.
+- June 19, 1910: This was the first National Father’s Day celebration in the United States in Washington.

 - 1916: President Woodrow Wilson approved the idea of Father’s Day.
-He didn’t sign a proclamation.
+However, he didn’t sign a proclamation.

 - 1924: President Calvin Coolidge made a national event of it with a message to fathers and their obligations.

-- 1966: President Lyndon B. Johnson designated the third Sunday in June.
+- 1966: President Lyndon B. Johnson designated the third Sunday in June as Father’s Day.